outscale/terraform-provider-outscale/website/docs/index.html.markdown

 ## Authentication

-The Outscale provider offers a flexible means of providing credentials for authentication.
+The 3DS OUTSCALE provider offers a flexible means of providing credentials for authentication.
 The following methods are supported, in this order, and explained below: